Fighting across Gaza as Israel drops leaflets seeking its hostages | Science-Environment

 The Israeli military said aircraft struck militant squads trying to plant explosives near troops and fire missiles at tanks in northern Gaza and said it was striking targets throughout Gaza.
 In the southern area of Khan Younis, where Israel says it has expanded its operations against Hamas, witnesses said tanks shelled areas around Nasser Hospital overnight, describing the bombardment as the most intense in many days.

 Nasser is now Gaza's largest functioning hospital.
-Israel says Hamas fighters operate from in and around hospitals, including Nasser, which Hamas and medical staff deny though Israel has presented some footage and photos backing its claims.
+Israel says Hamas fighters operate from in and around hospitals, including Nasser, which Hamas and medical staff deny.
 The Israeli military said that in Khan Younis, it raided a military compound, neutralized ready-to-use rocket launchers and found explosives stashed underground while an aircraft struck two gunmen there.

+With nightfall, residents said Israeli planes and tanks intensified their bombardment in Jabalia on the northern edge of Gaza, and in Khan Younis and Rafah in the south.
+Five people were killed when an Israeli air strike hit a house in Jabalia, health officials said.
+In Rafah, medics said four people were killed and others were wounded when an Israeli air strike hit a car in the middle of Rafah city.
+The Israeli military said it was checking the report.

-The Gaza health ministry said Israeli strikes have killed 165 people and wounded 280 others in the past 24 hours, one of the biggest death tolls in a single day in 2024.
-It did not distinguish between combatants and non-combatants in its daily toll.
-But most of the 24,927 Palestinians killed since the Oct.
+The Gaza health ministry said Israeli strikes had killed 165 people and wounded 280 others in the past 24 hours, one of the biggest death tolls in a single day so far in 2024.
+It did not distinguish between combatants and non-combatants in its daily toll, but most of the 24,927 Palestinians killed since the Oct.
 7 war began are civilians, health officials say.

-Fighting has not been confined to Gaza.
-An Israeli strike on Syria's capital Damascus on Saturday killed four members of Iran's Revolutionary Guards, including the head of the force's information unit in Syria, a security source in the regional pro-Syria alliance told Reuters.
-In

 In more than 100 days of war, Israel's air, land and sea offensive has laid much of Gaza to waste, displacing most of the 2.3 million population, many forced to move repeatedly and seek refuge in tents that do little to protect them from the elements and disease, according to the United Nations.
 In Rafah, where over a million Palestinians are taking shelter, Israel dropped leaflets showing photos of 33 hostages, their names written in Arabic, urging the displaced to make contact.
 "Do you want to return home?
 Please make the call if you recognise one of them," the leaflets read.